In search of life and of self: Revisiting the literary works of Samaresh Basu in his centenary year

 In some interviews Basu gave later in life, he talked about the impression made on him by the brata katha – a form of folk tales – narrated to by his mother.
 From an early age, he took an interest in writing stories and illustrating.
 In Naihati, Basu, along with a few of his friends, used to publish a handwritten magazine, in which most of the pieces as well as drawings were his.

 During his early days, he worked at a factory in Ichapore, but, becoming deeply involved as he did in trade unions and Communist Party ideology, he was imprisoned between 1940 and 50.
 It was in jail that he wrote his first published novel, Uttaranga.
 After his return, he decided to take up writing as his full-time profession, which was not an easy decision.
-His wife Gouri Sen stood staunchly by him.
+His wife Gouri Basu stood staunchly by him.

 Basu always asserted that he wrote for life, not literature.
 What he meant was that any story – even a thriller – becomes literature only when it makes readers socially conscious.
 Most of his books were built around contemporary themes such as political activism, working-class life, and sexuality.